NIME-conference/ECO_NIME/web_hosting.md

 ## Notes

-Below a list of services that offer green hosting aternatives.
+Below a list of services that offer green hosting alternatives.

 |Name          | Link                       |  How is it green  |   cost web hosting | Server         |